Exhibit 99.2

 You now join two other fridges to have a hole drilled in each of your respective compressors.
 Then, all three refrigerators are tipped allowing the compressor oil to drain.
 While the majority of CFCs were captured earlier, two to five percent ends up in the oil.
 Yet another device devised by ARCA captures these CFCs for recycling.

-Next, it’s time to recapture that nasty CFC-11.
+Next, its time to recapture that nasty CFC-11.
 Big saws start to buzz through you.
 Folks start ripping you apart as the foam is pulled off your steel skeleton...
 After all these hazards are removed, you are baled into a cube and shipped off to a scrap yard where you are shredded and separated.
 The ferrous metals then become raw material for steel mills.
 You are reborn as steel rods and end up in a new skyscraper in downtown Tokyo.

 ARCA HIRES DEFENDANT DUNHAM AS A CONSULTANT